Who We Are

 As a result of our staff's unique expertise and our unbiased approach to our work, USIP has either taken the lead, or been asked to lead, projects dealing with major conflicts and issues.

-Job Announcement: The U.S. Institute of Peace is recruiting a Vice President for the Applied Conflict Transformation (ACT) team and a Vice President for the Middle East and Africa (MEA) team and a Vice President of External Relations.
+Job Announcement: The U.S. Institute of Peace is recruiting a Vice President for the Middle East and Africa (MEA) team and a Vice President of External Relations.
 For details on these openings and an invitation to apply, please e-mail a brief note of interest and resume to firstname.lastname@example.org.

 We are currently looking for outstanding talent with the knowledge and know-how to build a more peaceful world.
 If you are interested in joining our team, we invite you to apply online today!

 Follow USIP on LinkedIn to stay up to date on our latest listings.